Ask the Expert: Empowering customer growth with full service

 Below, Chris is interviewed as part of our “Ask the Expert” blog series, presented in a question-and-answer format, so you can hear directly from our in-house experts and partners, in their words.

 Q: Hi Chris, first of all, welcome again to Bridge Connector.
-You’re joining us as Vice President of Strategic Alliances.
+You’re joining us as Vice President of Strategy.
 Tell us what you’ll be doing in your role.

 A: Thank you!
 I’m joining the executive leadership team in a cross-functional role between sales and product delivery.
 I have the pleasure of helping to inform Bridge Connector’s overall strategy, shaping our near, medium, and long-term partnership strategy within the healthcare industry.
 We’re serving as the experts for health technology companies who need healthcare integration solutions and expertise, as well as for big, non-health tech companies who have a footprint in the healthcare domain.
 The unprecedented growth that the healthcare and healthcare technology industries have seen over the past two decades has been nothing short of mesmerizing.
 In addition to the seemingly endless number of companies doing great things in healthcare as their core competency, it’s also rewarding to work with companies whose names you hear and don’t automatically think of healthcare.
 I help us think about how to approach all these sorts of companies and partnerships.